 “None of your business to be truthful.”

-Manny had stiffed my raise two years running.
+Manny had stiffed my raise two consecutive years.

 "You show me no respect."

 "That's true."
-Respect was accorded to his age, not how he treated his two employees.
+Respect was accorded not to his age, but how he treated his two employees.
 “Since you’re so interested, I'll tell you where I’m going to St. Patrick’s to light a candle in honor of Breo-saighit or the fiery arrow.”

 “Brio-sate?”
 Manny was mean, but he wasn’t stupid despite having never finished high school.